-Since its founding by the U.S. Congress in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
-The NEA supports exemplary projects in all the artistic disciplines.
-Grants are awarded to arts, educational, and community organizations for specific projects rather than for general operating or seasonal support.
-Most NEA grants must be matched by non-federal sources.
-During FY 2003, NEA incurred obligations of \$117.07 million and employed a staff of about 150.
-The NEA's FY 2004 appropriation is \$120.97 million.
+Founded in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
+The NEA supports exemplary projects in the artistic disciplines.
+Grants are awarded for specific projects rather than for general operating or seasonal support.
+Most NEA grants must be matched dollar for dollar with non-federal funds.
+During FY 2008, NEA received an appropriation of \$144.7 million.
+For FY 2009, the NEA is currently operating under a continuing resolution applying FY 2008 appropriation levels.